simarbhatt/Portfolio_Projects/Bellabeat_CaseStudy/README.md

 ![image](https://user-images.githubusercontent.com/115209534/226498417-b11f5c9b-a9d5-4dfa-b212-bd1f0c0ffd82.png)

-_Based on this oberservation, it was assumed that the Fitbit was not worn if TotalSteps=0 OR SedentaryHours=24 OR SedentaryHours=0, Calories=0._
+_Based on these observation, it was assumed that the Fitbit was not worn if TotalSteps=0 OR SedentaryHours=24 OR SedentaryHours=0, Calories=0._

-5. All the maximum values like TotalSteps=36019 and Calories=4900 indicated an outlier with a very active lifestyle, like an athelete.
+5. All the maximum values like TotalSteps=36019 and Calories=4900 indicated an outlier with a very active lifestyle, like an athlete.
 Therefore, these were included in the analysis to prevent potential bias.

 To eliminate the days when Fitbit was NOT USED but left SWITCHED ON (data was automatically synced), daily_data_1 table was filtered for **TotalSteps<>0** AND **Calories<>0** AND **SedentaryHours <>0** AND **SedentaryHours<>24**.